 Water kefir, like coconut kefir, doesn’t have the white, creamy look that makes kefir popular because water kefir grains are not white and fluffy.
 While milk kefir looks like yogurt, water kefir looks like soda or beer.
 The water kefir grains are usually made of Lactobacillus, Streptococcus, Pediococcus and Leuconostoc bacteria with yeasts from Saccharomyces, Candida, Kloeckera as well as other minor yeasts.
 (17)

 You can also make coconut milk kefir.
 Ideally, coconut milk is homemade by soaking the grated white flesh of the coconut in hot water and using that liquid.
 The creamy fat of the flush rises to the top, as in regular dairy, and subsequent soakings result in less creamy milk.
 However, coconut milk and coconut yogurt do not hold the same nutritional profile as coconut water, which offers more nutrients and is more beneficial for hydration purposes.

-I also found this great article on the benefits of non-dairy plant based fermented foods over dairy options and how to make your own Coconut Kefir.
+I also found this great article on the benefits of non-dairy plant based fermented foods over dairy options, and this epic article on 25 Amazing Benefits of Kefir (+5 Delicious Kefir Recipes) which is super informative and goes into way more depth if you want a good read.
+Plus it takes you through how to make your own delicious, nutritious kefir at home.

 Like all of these superfoods I've been researching I get quite blown away at how powerful they are.
 I've been using Coconut Kefir for a while now, I put about 20mils in my morning smoothie bowls daily and I'm considering making it myself to save money.
 It's definitely the best way, that I've discovered so far, to get all those health enhancing, immune boosting probiotic benefits on a budget.